-The Plan is a defined contribution plan which includes, as participants, all employees who have completed 90 days of employment, reached the age of twenty-one, and have been credited with 250 hours of service within the first 90 day period of employment or 1,000 hours of service during a 12 month period (prior to July 1, 2014, we required employees to complete one year of employment before they were eligible to participate in the Plan).
+The Plan is a defined contribution plan which includes, as participants, all employees who have completed 90 days of employment, reached the age of twenty-one, and have been credited with 250 hours of service within the first 90 day period of employment or 1,000 hours of service during a 12 month period.
 The Plan is administered by the Company and is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended ("ERISA").
-The Plan was amended and restated on August 1, 2015 to bring the plan into compliance with the Pension Protection Act of 2006 and other legislative and regulatory changes.
+The Plan was amended and restated on August 1, 2015 to bring the Plan into compliance with the Pension Protection Act of 2006 and other legislative and regulatory changes.
 This amendment and restatement did not have an impact on the Plan's financial statements.
+The Plan was amended on January 1, 2019 to update the subsidiaries for changes made to the entity structure of the company.
+This amendment did not have an impact on the Plan's financial statements.